biocorecrg/SIB_course_nextflow_Nov_2021/docs/first.rst

 - **Fast prototyping**

 You can quickly write a small pipeline that can be **expanded incrementally**.
 **Each task is independent** and can be easily added to other.
-You can reuse your scripts without re-writing or adapting them.
+You can reuse scripts without re-writing or adapting them.

 - **Reproducibility**

-Nextflow supports **Docker and Singularity** containers technology.
+Nextflow supports **Docker** and **Singularity** containers technology.
 Their use will make the pipelines reproducible in any Unix environment.
-Nextflow is integrated with **GitHub code sharing platform**, so you can call directly a specific version of pipeline from a repository, download it and use it on the fly.
+Nextflow is integrated with **GitHub code sharing platform**, so you can call directly a specific version of a pipeline from a repository, download and use it on-the-fly.

 - **Portability**

 Nextflow can be executed on **multiple platforms** without modifiying the code.
-It supports several schedulers such as **SGE, LSF, SLURM, PBS and HTCondor** and cloud platforms like **Kubernetes, Amazon AWS and Google Cloud**.
+It supports several schedulers such as **SGE, LSF, SLURM, PBS, HTCondor** and cloud platforms like **Kubernetes, Amazon AWS, Google Cloud**.

 .. image:: images/executors.png